ironbar/hungry_geese/reports/04_Modeling.md

 #### Playing against random agents

 To verify that the model is able to learn I'm going to play against random agents.
 It should be easy to learn to beat them.
+I have been able to train a model that apparently beats the random agent consistently, however it is struggling to beat the greedy player.

+Let's evaluate the agents to verify this.

 ### Results

+- It is hard to train a model to learn the Q value function, learning rate is critical

 <!---
 Simetries: order of the other agents, vertical, horizontal